 Dry Ingredients for Paleo Blueberry Bread

 - Coconut flour: This gluten free flour provides structure to paleo breads and absorbs moisture so be sure to fluff it out before measuring.
-When combined with almond flour, it balances out the flavor of gluten free breads to mimic all purpose flour
+When combined with almond flour, it balances out the flavor of gluten free breads to mimic all purpose flour.
+If you prefer a coconut-free version, you can try subbing with tapioca flour / starch or arrowroot / starch flour but we have not tested this version so the texture and taste will differ from the original.

 - Baking Powder: leavening powder to help the bread rise.
 Be sure to use gluten-free baking powders without corn starch if you want to keep this healthy quick bread recipe paleo